susan-davis/stellar-core/EPISODES.md

 Success triggers a victory sequence, in which the surviving crew are reunited to depart in a refitted *Odysseus*.

+### 308:	*Manners, Climates, Councils, Governments*

+Harmony has been defeated, but the Union is in tatters, and there's utter chaos on the other side of the Quellan border and beyond.
+Player is the hero of the quadrant; can they put the Union back together again?

+TBD: Do we have a denouement episode, or is this the final act of *The Utmost Bound of Human Thought?*

 ### 309	*The Baths of All the Western Stars* (FULL LENGTH PLUS)

 Another "sandbox" episode, but with the *Odysseus*.
 Not confined to a single quadrant.
 Lots of procedural generation, full implementation of the *Odysseus*, at least a dozen scripted miniplots on planets.
 Needs to move to Glulx.
 Getting 100% completion, after a successful playthrough of 307, triggers a "series end" sequence, after which the *Odysseus* sets out on deeper-range exploration, on a hopeful note.
 Throw in the discover and handling of another threat from the treat file?
 It's Star Control II, but it's TREK.
 (Is this 309, or 401?)